 – when do you look for it – the highest prices are in the fall (especially September-October, when the students move in).
 The lowest prices are in spring.

-– who are you going to share it with (do you pay for it alone or do you have someone to share it with?)
+– Who will you share it with (do you pay for it alone, or do you have someone to share it with?)

 Usually, the cost of a 2-room apartment can be surprisingly close to that of a big studio.
-And the cost of a 3-room apartment might be surprisingly close to that of a 2-room apartment.
+And the price of a 3-room apartment might be remarkably close to that of a 2-room flat.
 Using the same criteria as above, the cost of the rent of an apartment (2 rooms or three rooms) is between 100-250 €/m.
 I lived for half a year in a 20 mp room in a 3- room semi-central apartment for 67 €/m.
 With some negotiation and networking skills, this is achievable by anyone.

 Theoretically, there is the possibility of co-renting a house with a few people, but this is quite difficult, as there aren’t so many houses in Bucharest as there are in other EU countries where that might be usual (such as France, Belgium, Netherlands, Denmark, Luxembourg, Germany).
-Renting a house in Bucharest most certainly has its privileges, but also sky-rocketing costs, especially if you expect it to be in a central area.
+Therefore, renting a house in Bucharest certainly has its privileges and skyrocketing costs, especially if you expect it to be in a central area.

 Maintenance and upkeeping (întreţinere).

 The price is sometimes included in the rent.
 During the winter, it may be higher than during the summer, with about 20-30 €/m.